EJDiamond/Music-Trivia/README.md

 - __First Time Visitor Goals__

-   - a) As a First Time Visitor, I want to easily understand the main purpose of the site.
+   - a) As a First Time Visitor, I want to be aesthetically pleased and quickly understand the purpose of the site.
-      - The logo and hero image/text are eyecatching andeffective in displaying what the site is for.
+      - The homepage of the site is simplistic and easy to navigate meaning you can start playing the game quickly.
-      - The user has the option to scroll down or navigate to other pages.
+      - The user can quickly selected different buttons and navigate to the different elements of the page.

-   - b) As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+   - b) As a First Time Visitor, I want to be able to easily find the rules of the quiz and understand how to play.
-      - The navigation bar in the header is clear and uses :hover to show the user which page they are currently on.
+      - The rule book button on the homepage, take you to the rules which are listed for easy reading.
-      - The three pages are kept consistent by using the same nav links and layout for them.
+      - For smaller devices the rules can be scrolled through.

-   - c) As a First Time Visitor, I want to locate their social media links to see their followings and connect with local people.
+   - c) As a First Time Visitor, I want to be get on with answering the quiz questions.
-      - The social media links are displayed clearly in the footer with easily recognised icons.
-      - The social links open blank pages so as not to direct the user away from the site.
+      - The play button is located in the centre of the screen so as the user can instantly begin the game.

+   - d) As a First Time Visitor, I want to see the question number and my score as I progress through the quiz.
+      - The progression counter is shown in the top left, and allows the user to know at what point in the quiz they are at.
+      - The score, displayed on the right increases as the user selcets correct answers.

 - __Returning Visitor Goals__